Tel: 0086-15907552669 E-mail: sales@cutterbest.com

 What material is best for a 2 flute end mill?

-A 2 flute end mill is most commonly used for aluminum, brass, copper, plastics, and other soft non-ferrous materials.
+A 2 flute end mill works best for aluminum, brass, copper, plastics, and other soft non-ferrous materials because it provides more room for chip evacuation.

 Is a 2 flute end mill only for aluminum?

-No. Although it is widely used for aluminum, it is also suitable for brass, copper, plastics, composites, and other soft materials.
+No. Many machinists use it for aluminum, but it also works well for brass, copper, plastics, composites, and other soft materials.

 Is a 2 flute end mill good for slotting?